angrykoala/chattie/README.md

 * _Some actions are disabled or can't be accessed_: Chattie is still under development, there are a lot of features not implemented yet, or not fully functional

 -----------------------

-_Currently, only direct connection is supported with basic All to All chat_

 >Chattie has been tested on **Linux** (Debian), **Mac** (IOS) and **Raspberry pi** (Raspbian)